Meet Your Clean Water Team

 Katie joined the Conservancy in April 2015.
 She directs Potomac Conservancy’s public engagement efforts, leading grassroots outreach activities and campaigns.
 Katie comes to Potomac Conservancy with a background in volunteer engagement.
 She’s managed volunteer programs for local animal welfare and environmental nonprofits.
 She is also the founder of the Capital MOVE (Managers Of Volunteers for the Environment), a group of professionals who work with outdoor volunteers in the DC metro region.
 Katie has a BA from UMBC in history and elementary education and a master’s degree from King’s College of London.
 Her thesis, “Conservation and community: The impacts of volunteer ecotourism from a local perspective,” was awarded the 2012 Best Thesis Award.
 Katie lives with her husband in Boyds, Maryland.
 In her free time, she enjoys cooking and swimming and is itching to get her canoe up to snuff and out on the river!

-Alicia Crawford, Communications Manager
+Alicia Crawford, Assistant Director of Communications

 Alicia joined the Conservancy in March 2015.
 As Communications Manager, Alicia shares Potomac Conservancy’s clean water mission with our friends, supporters, and volunteers through the organization’s blog, publications, and social media channels.
 Alicia comes to Potomac Conservancy with a passion for writing.
 She has previously worked as an editor for University of Maryland’s National Foreign Language Center and a reporter for USA Today and Frederick News-Post.
 Alicia graduated from the University of Maryland with degrees in journalism and history.
 Alicia’s deep commitment to improving local water quality stems from her childhood summers spent along the Susquehanna River.
 Alicia and her family enjoyed swimming, fishing, and playing along the shorelines — outdoor activities that are now threatened from pollution.
 In her free time, Alicia loves to travel, go on long walks, and attempt to read good books.
 She lives in Old Town Alexandria with her husband.